gregsaun/bear_extruder_and_x_axis/README.md

 The Bear X axis also supports alternative extruders such as [Bondtech Prusa Upgrade](./optional_parts/bondtech_x_carriage/README.md), [E3D Hemera](./optional_parts/bear_hemera/README.md) and [vertigo235's extruders](https://www.thingiverse.com/vertigo235/designs).

-All parts are available under the GPLv3 open source license and you can download STEP source files.
+All parts are available under the GPLv3 open source license.
+You can download STL, CAD files (Autodesk Fusion 360) or STEP source files.
 Feel free to fork and share!

 :warning: The Bear X axis is **NOT** compatible with stock Prusa extruder!